kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 At the end of the day, ShadingLanguageX is based on the MaterialX specification and we've striven for equavilency as much as possible.
-As such, if anything is omitted from this document, you can assume that the behaviour is the same as what is described in the official MaterialX specification.
+As such, if anything is omitted from this document, you can assume that the behaviour is the same as what is described in the official MaterialX [specification](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/Specification/MaterialX.Specification.md).
 For example, we don't specify in this document what is the return type of a `vector3` multiplied by a `float`, as it is already described in the MaterialX Standard Node [document](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/Specification/MaterialX.StandardNodes.md).
 This is to keep this document as concise as possible as well as to reduce the chance of needing to update it in the future due to changes to the official MaterialX documentation.

 # Shader Anatomy

-ShadingLanguageX shaders consist simply of a list of statements that are sequentially compiled to MaterialX nodes.
+ShadingLanguageX shaders consist simply of a list of statements that are sequentially compiled into MaterialX nodes.
+For example:
 ```
 vec2 uv = texcoord();
 surfaceshader surface = standard_surface();
 surface.base_color = color3(uv, 0.0);
 ```
+`> ./mxslc.exe my_shader.mxsl`

 compiles to:
 ```
 <texcoord name="uv" type="vector2" />